Kadince Procurement - Kadince Koala Illustration

 • Is our focus on serving those in our community or on making our institution look good?

-Some banks and credit unions have financial literacy programs designed for only one age group, whether that’s children, adults, or senior citizens.
-But in reality, all age groups would benefit from some type of financial education.
+Some banks and credit unions have financial literacy programs designed for only one age or demographic group.
+But in reality, all ages and demographic groups would benefit from some type of financial education.
 In fact, four out of seven Americans are financially illiterate.
 This is a big problem!
 And your institution can help.

 To boost your financial literacy program, take a good look at the classes, programs, and events you offer.
 Do you cater only to elementary students?
 Do you have programs meant for Gen Z?
-Do you focus solely on adults?
+Will your program resonate with women and POC?
 Are you forgetting to educate senior citizens?

-If you do have programs for all age groups, way to go!
+If you do have programs that consider all age groups and demographics, way to go!
 But if you don’t, it’s time to change that.
-An institution that limits itself to only one or two age groups is an institution that can’t have as big of an impact.
+An institution that limits itself to only one or two age and demographic groups is an institution that can’t have as big of an impact.

 Need some event ideas for different age groups?
 Check out this article.
-And for a great financial literacy event that would be fun for all ages, download this Financial Bingo set.
+And for a great financial literacy event that would be fun for all ages and demographics, download this Financial Bingo set.

 4. Ask for and act on feedback